8 Simple Ways You Can Get Smarter While You Sleep

 If you like to indulge in a glass of wine daily, there are certain benefits to your health—including your brain.
 For a study published in 2017 in Scientific Reports, participants took part in a word-learning activity, then drank alcohol or abstained.
 The next morning when they repeated the cognitive task, those who were in the drinking group performed better than the teetotalers.
 (In fact, the more they drank, the better their memory.
 It’s still recommended that women consume one drink per day, and men two drinks per day at most.)
 Alcohol may put brain cells into a state that allows them to consolidate memories, and sleep may enhance that effect.
 (This is what happens when you drink a glass of wine.)

 Avoid late-night noshing

 If you find yourself performing midnight raids on the fridge, you may want to rethink your snack times.
 An animal study published in 2015 in Neuroscience suggests that eating at “off” hours (when you should be snoozing) can cause a hiccup in the activity of a protein that affects both the circadian clock and the hippocampus, the area of the brain responsible for memory.

 “The best snack is no snack since most people’s metabolism is least efficient at burning energy you consume at night,” says Dr. Grandner.
 “This means that not only will calories consumed at night be more likely to result in weight gain and other disruptions to metabolism, but if you are hungry for a late-night snack, it might actually mean that you should have gone to bed already.”
 Satisfy the munchies earlier and save your smarts.
-When it is time to snack, don’t miss these 23 foods that will boost your brain.
+When it is time to snack, don’t miss these healthy late-night snacks nutritionists recommend.

 Study before snoozing